trstlabs/intento/docs/docs/actions/from-connected-chain.md

 In this example a `DAO` on DAODAO triggers a swap of TOKEN2 for TOKEN1 on dex "DEX" on a recurring basis.
 Then it can automatically send these tokens to `Service provider ABC`.
-This is a neat use case for Intento's Intents as it requires movement from assets between chains and accounts.
+This is a neat use case for Intento as it requires movement from assets between chains and accounts.
 The tokens to send can remain in control of the DAO.
 As action triggers are on-chain, the process can be done completely without trusted third parties.

 The DAO can appoint an owner that can manage the action or use a placeholder account on Intento to remain in full control.